digitalkaoz/preload-polyfill/README.md

 TODOS:
 -----

-- [ ] firefox sometimes failed to grep the preloaded resources from cache
 - [ ] With "disable-cache" the requests will be made twice
-- [ ] document all the things
 - [ ] include simplehttp2server for `npm run dev`
 - [ ] tests
 - [ ] media support (https://developer.mozilla.org/en-US/docs/Web/HTML/Preloading_content#Including_media)